johnalison/obsidian-notes/0-inbox/HGCManagementMeeting 29 October 2024.md

 - l130 ECM: Procurement of final module factory tooling for Site 2
 - l134 ECM: Procurement of final module factory tooling for UCSB
 - l128 T5 - ECM - Site 2 Ready for Module Construction

+# Nural placed order for chillers
+- is done!
+- 5 POs
+- coolant
+- Shipping date ?
+- Dimensions of the chiller?
+-

+# Cost on Shipping

 ## Follow-ups